ZiRO-Bot/Z3R0/README.md

 Just a fork of mcbeDiscordBot but rewritten a bit.
 Some code are translated mee6's old deprecated code that works on the new version of [discord.py](https://github.com/Rapptz/discord.py)

+### About Branch
+Heroku Deploy branch is branch that used to host a bot via Heroku

 ### Dependencies
 - [discord.py](https://github.com/Rapptz/discord.py)
 - asyncio